-Crisp and light, Sourdough Waffles with maple -glazed peaches are delicious and SO simple to make using your extra sourdough starter.
+Crisp and light, Sourdough Waffles are SO simple to make using your extra sourdough starter.
 Top with delicious maple-glazed peaches or summer stone fruit.
 Make the Sourdough Waffle Batter the night before!

 But I end up feeling very sorry for my sourdough starter.
 It used to have such purpose, turning out big beautiful loaves of crusty bread each week during the colder months.
 Now it just sits around feeling bored, week after week, with nothing to do.
 I feed it and put it back to bed until the next week.
 So sad.
 Until now!
 A friend gave me this brilliant idea of using the unfed starter in waffles ….and man oh man, is it good!